vadimv/server-components/README.md

     record State(int counter) {}
 ```

-This is how it works when an event occurs:
-- the browser's page sends the event data message to the server via WebSocket
-- the system fires its registered event handler's Java code
-- an event handler's code sets its component's state snapshot, calling the ``NewState.set()`` method.

-A new set state snapshot triggers the following sequence of actions:
-- the page's virtual DOM re-rendered on the server
-- the difference between the current and the previous DOM trees is calculated
-- the diff commands sent to the browser
-- the page's JS code updates the presentation

 Some types of browser events, like a mouse move, may fire a lot of events' invocations.
 Sending all these notifications over the network and processing them on the server side may cause the system's overload.
-To filter the events before sending use the following event object's methods:
+To filter the events use the following event object's methods:

 - ``throttle(int timeFrameMs)``
 - ``debounce(int waitMs, boolean immediate)``